Translation Guide for the Python Packaging Guide#

 Building the Translated Documentation#

-Once you finished translating or when you want to check the translation in context, you can build the guide locally on your computer, using the following command:
+Once you finished translating or when you want to check the translation in context, you can build the guide locally on your computer, using the following command, replacing LANG by the proper language code (e.g., es for Spanish)

 This command will build all the translated versions of the guide defined in the LANGUAGES list in noxfile.py.
 These translations will be stored in the _build/html, in folders named after the language code (e.g., es, fr, etc.).